rbe549/rbe549.github.io/project0fall2023aerial.md

 <a name='video'></a>

-### 7.3.
+### 4.3.
 Video for Phase 2

-TODO: Show what video you want exactly.
+The video should be a screen capture of your code in action from both an oblique and top view as shown in the <a href="https://drive.google.com/file/d/1M8eFTep7xnmnh_rSPhul49IDT_Kr8jhr/view?usp=sharing">video below</a>.
+Note that a screen capture is not a video recorded from your phone.

+<iframe src="https://drive.google.com/file/d/1M8eFTep7xnmnh_rSPhul49IDT_Kr8jhr/preview" width="640" height="480" allow="autoplay"></iframe>

 <a name='funcs'></a>

-## 8. Allowed and Disallowed functions
+## 5. Allowed and Disallowed functions

 <b> Allowed:</b>